 - Mass in E-Major, a mass setting in an early classical style with organ accompaniment

 - Missa tribus vocibus, a simple a capella mass setting

 For a complete list of all three part pieces see the Index by voice number.

 There are also some pieces of higher difficulty that are more appropriate for experienced choirs.
 From my own works, I would recommend

-- Missa Salve Regina, a high quality composition for three mixed parts in a 16th century style
+- Missa Salve Regina, an elaborate composition for three mixed parts in a 16th century style

 - Ubi caritas, a polyphonic setting based on the gregorian chant